trimble-oss/website-modus.trimble.com/content/news/2021-03-24-utg-modus-adoption.md

 ## Problem and Goal

-It was late spring 2020 that we in PD NIS (Energy & Public Administration, Product Development) started pondering what to do with one of our flagship products [Utility to Go](https://utilities.trimble.com/utility-to-go.html) (UTG).
+It was late spring 2020 that we at Utilities and Public Administration, NIS Product Development, started pondering what to do with one of our flagship products [Utility to Go](https://utilities.trimble.com/utility-to-go.html) (UTG).
 It needed a freshen-up, a new top coat as it were.
 What had started out as a simple tool for field work to coordinate network repairs, locate network objects and faults, and improve data integrity with immediate updates in the field had bloated over the years.

 This product, well-established on the Finnish market, had a stable role in all of the major energy companies, but there hadn’t been much front-end resources spared for keeping the look-and-feel consistent.
 To fix this, we needed something that would allow for our two-person UX team to handle design work quickly and be confident that, once handed over to development, it would be easily executed according to the specs and design flows.
 This is where Modus came in.
 The goal was to test out with UTG, if Modus could get rid of heavy design work, unify styles, and get consistency.
 This would in turn solidify our plans of expanding the design system to the rest of the NIS product family.